emqx/emqx-plugin-sdv/README.md

 ## TODO

-- [ ] Garbage collection for the fanout ids and data.
 - [ ] Configuration for vehicle subscription topic pattern.
 - [ ] Check vehicle subscription existence before sending message.
 - [ ] CLI to inspect the fanout ids and data.